 Figure 1 shows an ecosystem consisting of several groups of actors and several rings of involvement.
 The four groups of actors are the two European institutions (the EU and the Council of Europe), governments and civil society.
 Within each of these groups of actors, there are institutions, organisations and actors which are involved in the EYWA more closely and those who are not.
 They are organised along three circles, representing their level of involvement.
+However, this visualisation only shows which actors are active and to what extent.
 It says nothing about the relationships between the actors or how their involvement is shaped.
 Despite the importance of the European Youth Work Conventions, they are not mentioned in the figure as it shows the ecosystem of stakeholders, rather than events.